Bengal1/Simple-CNN-OOP/README.md

 ## *Loss & Optimization*
 ### Cross-Entropy Loss Function
 This criterion computes the cross entropy loss between input logits and target.
 [Loss function](https://en.wikipedia.org/wiki/Loss_function) is a function that maps an event or values of one or more variables onto a real number intuitively representing some "loss" associated with the event.
 [The Cross Enthropy Loss function](https://wandb.ai/sauravmaheshkar/cross-entropy/reports/What-Is-Cross-Entropy-Loss-A-Tutorial-With-Code--VmlldzoxMDA5NTMx) is commonly used in classification tasks both in traditional ML and deep learning.
 It compares the predicted probability distribution over classes (logits) with the true class labels and penalizes incorrect or uncertain predictions.
-Also see [LossFunction.hpp](https://github.com/Bengal1/Simple-CNN-OOP/blob/main/LossFunction.hpp).

 $$
 Loss = - \sum_{i=1}^{C} y_i \log(\hat{y}_i)